-But once you got her, now it's Snuggle Time and you need Squeezable, not all bones.
-I mean, are you a mammal or not?
+But once you get her, you're more grown up and you got her, now it's Snuggle Time and you need Squeezable, not all bones.
+I mean, are you not a mammal?
 We are mammals; we snuggle.

-So yes, squeezing and holding and nuzzling in and being close is WAY better than Looking, hello, so get your priorities straight.
+So yes, squeezing and holding and nuzzling up and being close is WAY better than Looking, hello, so get your priorities straight.

 Just one (Cis/Man) opinion.